karandit/fet/README.md

 	GNU/Linux, Mac OS X: Most probably, your platform has these installed by default or available on the internet as precompiled packages.
-If you don't have them, please install them using YaST (on openSUSE), Adept Manager (on Ubuntu or Kubuntu) or other package manager.
+If you don't have them, please install them using YaST (on openSUSE), Adept Manager (on Ubuntu) or other package manager.
 	To verify that you have the correct packages, write "make --version", "gcc --version" and "g++ --version".
+	Advice from a user on Ubuntu: "sudo apt-get install build-essential" installs build libraries commonly used.

 	Windows: you need a Qt compatible C++ compiler.
 	Maybe an easy option is the MinGW compiler, available inside the Qt or on the Qt download page.
 You may